You’ll often need good quality background music, jingles or sound effects when starting a podcast.

 Audionautix

-Audionautix has lots of good background music that is free to use with a credit.
+Audionautix has lots of good background music that is free to use with credit.

 The music is good music, but the interface isn’t the best for searching.